apisyouwonthate/api-glossary/README.md

 ## Converter

-A set of tools that allow you to convert the OpenAPI Specification file to another API format such as API Blueprint, HAR, RAML, and others.
-Certain convereter tools also let you convert your API documentation from RAML for example to the OpenAPI format.
+A set of tools that allow you to convert OpenAPI descriptions to another description format, such as API Blueprint, HAR, RAML, etc., or vice versa!
+Some will also convert to HTML which is usually for making [reference documentation](#reference-documentation).

 ## Data Instance